tgtechy/CountdownGIFGenerator/README.md

 `[Drive Letter]:\Users\admin\AppData\Roaming\CountdownGIFGenerator\countdown_gif_generator_settings.json`

-If you want to reset all settings to defaults, simply delete the .json file from the directory.
+  - If you want to reset all settings to defaults delete the .json file from the directory.

 Note that you can choose settings that cause different graphic elements to overlap and/or fall outside the GIF width.
 If this happens, simply readjust settings to prevent it.